thi-ng/umbrella/packages/column-store/README.md

 (Value: 0x08)

-This flag enables bitwise [Run-length encoding](https://thi.ng/rle-pack) in the JSON serialization of a column, potentially leading to dramatic file size savings, esp. for dictionary-based data.
+This flag enables [Run-length encoding](https://thi.ng/rle-pack) in the JSON serialization of a column, potentially leading to dramatic file size savings, esp. for dictionary-based data.

-Only applicable to these column types & configurations:

-- typedarray-based integer columns (see [table](#column-types))
-- dictionary-based single value columns (if the min. cardinality is zero, a default value **must** be supplied)
+Two modes of RLE compression are supported, depending on column type:

+- Simple RLE merely stores arrays in `[value1, count1, value2, count2...]` form
+- Binary RLE uses more advanced bitwise encoding, but is only available for typedarray and vector columns

+Tuple-based columns do not support RLE and will throw an error at creation time when trying to use this flag.

 #### Custom flags